Paying for health insurance, after never having done so, is one of the biggest downsides to self-employment.

-- Follow biblical teaching on the use of alcohol, and attending group worship regularly if health permits
+- Follow biblical teaching on the use of alcohol, and attend group worship regularly if health permits

 - There are no restrictions based on age, weight, geographic location or health history.

-All programs are based on single, couples, and families.
-The prices are also based on two age brackets (under 30, 30 years old & over – see guidelines for exceptions).
+All programs from Liberty Healthshare are based on single, couples and families.
+The prices are also based on three age brackets – under 35, 35-49 & over 50 (see guidelines for exceptions).